Myles Friedman Honors Program

 Applications are considered throughout the year, but the deadline for priority application is December 15.
 Students are admitted only at the beginning of each fall semester.
 Each applicant for the Honors Program will be reviewed individually.
 For more information, contact Dr. Dennis Siler, director of the Honors Program, at email@example.com.

-The Honors International Studies Program also consists of a unique honors general education curriculum with international focus, exciting travel study classes, service opportunities, and independent study project options.
+The Myles Friedman Honors Program also consists of a unique honors general education curriculum with international focus, exciting travel study classes, service opportunities, and independent study project options.

 The honors general education curriculum consists of: